 Australian Cuckoo Bee

 Cuckoo bees are some of the most interesting native Australian bee species.
 Instead of building and maintaining a nest, as normal bees do, they take note from their bird counterparts.
-Cuckoo bees use the nest of another, closely related species to lay their eggs in, oftentimes dooming the host's eggs in the process.
+Cuckoo bees use the nest of another, closely related species to lay their eggs in, often dooming the host's eggs in the process.
 This way they trick other bees to do their dirty work and raise their young, making them worthy of their name.

 Cuckoo bees can be harmful to social bees if they remain undetected.
 Lucky for most potential victims, though, these brood parasites are few and far between.
 Even so, hosts get better at detecting them and cuckoo bees get better at tricking the hosts in a deadly game of cat and mouse.